 As for entertaining, well, the options are infinite.

-Never forget your email list as a traffic driver
+Your email list is a traffic driver

-It may seem old-fashioned, but building an email list is still the most powerful promotional asset on the Internet.
+It may seem old-fashioned, but building an email list is still one of the most powerful promotional assets on the Internet.

 While everyone may say they hate pop-ups, they perform far better than a static subscribe box in a blog’s sidebar.

-One last note about getting the most value from traffic.
+Here is one last note about getting the most value from traffic.

-This means that your book ads need to be on every single page of your site and not only on your home or welcome page.
+This means that your book ads need to be on every page of your site and not only on your home or welcome page.

-The whole point of driving traffic is to sell more books, so make absolutely sure that every visitor you get can see your books!
+So make absolutely sure that every visitor you get can see your books.